Issue

 -

 Version 5.0.0 and above of the Ruby SDK fixes the issue.
-However, as noted above, as you upgrade the Ruby SDK, you need to account for any active splits.
+However, as noted above, as you upgrade the Ruby SDK, you need to account for any active feature flags.

-For any splits that were in the process of ramp (meaning some users are being shown one treatment and others are being shown the other treatment), once you upgrade the SDK, the hashing algorithm will change, which means the users may shift from one treatment to another.
+For any feature flags that were in the process of ramp (meaning some users are being shown one treatment and others are being shown the other treatment), once you upgrade the SDK, the hashing algorithm will change, which means the users may shift from one treatment to another.

 Recommendation